rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 - Ensured that all source files are organized under the 'Source' directory, with appropriate subdirectories for 'Core' and 'GUI'.
 - Verified that test files are located in the 'Tests' directory under the appropriate subdirectory.

+## Gaps to Feature Completeness

+1. **User Feedback Mechanism**: There is currently no mechanism to provide users with feedback on the status of the harmony generation process.
+Implementing a progress indicator or status messages would enhance user experience.

+2. **Advanced Harmony Customization**: Users should have the ability to customize the generated harmonies further, such as adjusting the intervals or selecting specific harmony types.
+This feature is not yet implemented.

+3. **Error Handling for Unsupported Formats**: While there is basic error handling for unsupported audio file types, more comprehensive error messages and user guidance are needed to improve usability.

+4. **Performance Optimization**: The harmony generation process may require optimization for real-time performance, especially when handling larger audio files or multiple tracks simultaneously.

+5. **Comprehensive Testing**: Additional unit tests are needed to cover edge cases and ensure that all components function correctly under various conditions, particularly for the new features being added.